The Wi-Fi in your home should be fast and seamless, so you can enjoy everything the internet has to offer. That’s why we designed Google Wifi.

 - A Google Account

-- The latest version of the Google Wifi app on Android or iOS.
+- The latest version of the Google Home app Android or iOS

 Frequently asked questions